Join Here | Log In

 What does the VMAT2 gene do?

 VMAT2 (SLC18A2 gene) is a monoamine transport gene.
-It packages monoamine neurotransmitters from the cytosol into vesicles to be released.
+It packages monoamine neurotransmitters from the cytosol inside of the neuron into vesicles to be released into the synapse.

 This packaging up of the monoamine neurotransmitters is essential because monoamines are prone to oxidation in the cell.
 Thus, VMAT2 protects cells from oxidative stress from oxidized monoamines.[ref]